rangle/ngCourse2/forms/functional_forms.md

 Our solution is:

-> Use Redux to represent state as a sequence of snapshots, each of which is created in response to a single action.
+> Use NgRx Store to represent state as a sequence of snapshots, each of which is created in response to a single action.

-## Redux in a Hurry
+## NgRx in a Hurry

 Luckily for us, people who use pure functional programming languages have been thinking about these issues for more than 30 years, and have developed some design patterns that we can use in conventional languages like JavaScript.
 A _pure functional_ language is one in which data cannot be changed, or _mutated_, in place: once a value is defined, it is _immutable_.
 Rather than changing its state, a program written in a pure functional language creates an entirely new state on which to operate.